 I wouldn’t say it’s easy, you will need that perfect picado and tremolo to really play this perfectly.

 Kai Narezo is a Flamenco guitarist and teacher who has tons of useful tutorials on his YouTube channel.
 His tango falseta is particularly easy for any beginner to pick up and master.

 Tango is a popular flamenco form for beginners to get started.
 It’s a 4/4 rhythm, often showcasing emotive melodies and passionate lyrics.

 They say the best way to get fast at playing the guitar is to play it slowly.
 Well, this Rumba by Juan Serrano is the perfect way to get started with this palo.

 It’s at a very manageable tempo for beginners, you’ll usually hear rumbas MUCH faster than this.
 It involves playing fills and picado lines in between the rumba strumming patterns, so you’ll develop your timing and picking skills as well.

 Bésame Mucho – Ben Woods

 Here’s a Spanish classic – Bésame Mucho, arranged beautifully for Flamenco guitar by Ben Woods.
-This one is not among his most difficult arrangements, but is certainly not a piece of cake.
+This one is not among his most difficult arrangements, but it’s certainly not a piece of cake either.

 Make sure to practice your Picado and Rasgueados well before attempting this song.